Ivan & Alyosha: Background

 Ivan & Alyosha have toured extensively since the release of Fathers Be Kind.
 Supporting artists that include Brandi Carlile, Aimee Mann, John Vanderslice, The Lone Bellow, and Needtobreathe, I&A have crisscrossed the U.S. and Canada several times, earning a reputation for energetic and fun live performances.
 The band headed to the UK in March 2014 to support the European release of All The Times We Had on Decca Records.

 The group began working on new material soon after the release of their second album, It's All Just Pretend, in 2015.
 Their EP entitled Labor On was released on May 8, 2020.

+In 2023, Tim Wilson and Ryan Carbary decided to continue making music as a two-piece band, and Ivan & Alyosha released their fourth full-length album, All We Ever Had.
+The album was recorded and produced in Nashville, Tennessee.